Mum 'asked to prove' mixed-race son

 Airline 'asks mother to prove' relation to mixed-race son

-Southwest Airlines has apologised after one of its officials asked a California basketball coach to prove that she was the mother of her bi-racial son.
+Southwest Airlines has apologised after one of its employees asked a California basketball coach to prove that she was the mother of her bi-racial son.

 Lindsay Gottlieb, who is white, and her fiance Patrick Martin, who is African American, were both present and showed the official their son's passport.